Chilling shark attack on a young man at a Florida naval base captured

 The species of shark involved has not been identified so far.

-This incident is the second recorded in the northwest of Florida in a few days: last Thursday, a fisherman was bitten by a shark while trying to release it from a fishing line.
+This incident marks the second recorded in the northwest of Florida in just a few days: last Thursday, a fisherman was bitten by a shark while attempting to release it from a line.

-NOAA researcher Dr. John Carlson explained that the waters of the Panhandle are a breeding and migratory zone for several species:
+NOAA researcher Dr. John Carlson explained that the waters of the Panhandle are a breeding and migration zone for several species:

-"When the water temperature drops to around 60 degrees Fahrenheit, they usually move further out to sea.
+"When the water temperature drops to around 60 degrees Fahrenheit, they usually move farther offshore.
 However, other species have much broader migrations.
 Some migrate as far as southern Florida and other areas of the Gulf of Mexico."

 Florida is the U.S. state with the highest historical number of unprovoked shark attacks.

-In 2025, the state recorded 11 unprovoked bites, out of a global total of 65, according to the Florida Museum of Natural History.
+In 2025, the state reported 11 unprovoked bites, out of a worldwide total of 65, according to the Florida Museum of Natural History.

 Experts point out that, although shark sightings are common in the region, attacks are statistically rarer than being struck by lightning or attacked by a bear.